 The Telecommunications, Media and Technology Group, called “responsive, insightful and thorough” by Legal 500, was praised by clients for being “‘instrumental in securing policy outcomes pivotal to our industry’s future.”
 Partners Andy Lipman and Catherine Wang, group co-chairs, were highlighted.
-Partners Jean Kiddoo and William Wilhelm were also recognized.
+Partner William Wilhelm was also recognized.

 According to Legal 500, Bingham’s Antitrust and Trade Regulation Group provides “sound, practical and savvy” advice, while the group’s “depth of talent” is such that its “associates are capable of handling matters in the absence of partners.”
 The team’s class action litigators were described as “smart-as-a-whip gentleman lawyers; practical and commercial but real bulldogs.”
 Partner Richard Taffet was recognized for his “excellent strategic view and is capable of noticing changes in a situation and formulating appropriate counter-arguments very promptly.”
 Partner Donn Pickett was noted as an “exceedingly knowledgeable, experienced, hardworking and excellent trial lawyer,” whose recent successes include settling a class action for companies owned by international luxury group, LVMH.